S0ngfu/GSA/README.md

 # GSA

-Gravitational Search Algorithm for our cursus (AI)
+Gravitational Search Algorithm for our cursus

 Made by Chackal, Ida, Sagna and Songfu